Kamerun: Expansionary era of colonization (1890–1906)

 From thereon out the administration of the colonies would be at the hands of the German administrators.
 Regardless, the focus of the colony remained the same: to support the plantation industry and the trade of the German companies.
 As such, this time saw major expansion in the agricultural industry, and efforts were taken to expand further into the landlocked areas of Cameroon to better trade opportunities and German access to the African interior.

-The most notable of the German governors, and the man who would come to define the German legacy in Cameroon, would be Jesko von Puttkammer, who governed from 1895–1906 (and for a few shorter times before).
+The most notable of the German governors, and the man who would come to define the German legacy in Cameroon, would be Jesko von Puttkammer, who governed from 1895 to 1906 (and for a few shorter times before).
 It was Puttkammer who began the German behaviors that lend them a reputation of brutality and harshness as colonizers.
 During his time, he oversaw a number of military campaigns against local peoples like the Bali, forcing those who rebuffed German attempts at a "treaty" that supposedly justified German expansion.
 Oftentimes, he would not act directly against these people, instead relying on empowering other rival local powers and establishing them as "protected by Germany" and arming them.
 These groups would then use their newfound power and armaments to conquer dissenting peoples, without the Germans themselves actually ever getting involved.